 Of course, you don’t need to sit down and memorise every setting for hours.
 My advice would be to go out and experiment.
 Shoot in manual mode and see what you’re comfortable with.

 Do you like detailed or blurred backgrounds?
-What kind of colour temperature do you prefer?
+What kind of color temperature do you prefer?
 What is your favourite time of day to shoot?

 Keep these questions in mind as you take self-portraits.
 The more you experiment, the easier it will be to change your settings in any situation.
+Don’t be afraid of making mistakes as that’s how we learn!
 Eventually, these changes will come very naturally to you.

 Self-portrait photography is an opportunity to become a more appreciative, confident, and creative artist.
 It’s a chance to make the most of everything you have, no matter where you live.